Stay on Top of Australian COVID-19 Locations With This Google Map

 Queensland – Isolate until negative test

-Visit the COVID-19 hot spot map here and click on a location to see specific information about the area you may have visited and what to do next.
+Visit the COVID-19 hot spot map here and click on a location to see information about the area you may have visited.
 Check government updates for specific times and official advice on what to do next.

 This article on COVID-19 hot spots has been updated since its original publish date.